 Fatal and non-fatal injuries can happen in the workplace.
 An example of which can be when our workers and contractors install new satellite dishes of our customers.
 Accidents can be caused by weather or Acts of God; it can also result from workers not adhering to safety procedures and wearing the protective gears.
-Another can be infectious diseases such as what the world is currently battling, the global pandemic, covid-19.
+Another can be infectious diseases such as what the world underwent for many years, the global pandemic, covid-19.